 Also, take advantage of the Photopass photographers at character meet and greets.
 They are great at capturing the interactions between the characters and your family.
 Sometimes, they will take a photo of something that you didn’t even see happen.

 One of the unique things about visiting a theme park such as Disney World is the ability to meet characters from your favorite animated movies.
-Meeting characters is one of our favorite things to do at Disney World.
-The above tips will save you time meeting characters while also improving your meets.
+The above tips for meeting characters will save you time while also improving your meets.
 I hope you take some time on your next trip to use these tips for meeting characters at Disney World.
-For help planning your Disney World trip, see our step-by-step guide, best resources, and quick tips.
-Happy travels!